 Live on KPFA-Berkeley 1974

-A fifty-city tour to promote her first album Margie Adam.
-Songwriter. on Pleiades Records culminated at the historic National Women’s Conference in Houston in 1977 where Margie performed “We Shall Go Forth!” with 10,000 women singing three-part harmony.
-The song is now in the archives of the Political History Division of the Smithsonian Museum.
+A fifty-city tour, produced by Boo Price to promote Margie's first album Margie Adam Songwriter. culminated at the historic National Women’s Conference in Houston in 1977 where she performed “We Shall Go Forth!” with 10,000 women singing three-part harmony.
+The song was subsequently inducted into the Political History Division of the Smithsonian Museum.

-The leadership of 80 women’s organizations attended Margie’s concert with Sweet Honey In the Rock and Malvina Reynolds at Constitution Hall.
-The event coincided with the July 1, 1982 ratification deadline of the Equal Rights Amendment.
-It also marked the release date of her live album We Shall Go Forth.
+The leadership of 80 national women’s organizations were among the sold-out crowd who attended Margie’s concert with Sweet Honey in the Rock and Malvina Reynolds produced by Women in Production at Constitution Hall hours before the 1982 ratification deadline of the Equal Rights Amendment.
+Her live album, We Shall Go Forth! (*link) was released that day.

 Return From “A Radical’s Sabbatical